skynter/curriculum/react/states_and_effects/more_on_state.md

 #### State updater functions

 <span id="state-update-functions"></span>A trick question.
-Let's look another implementation of `handleIncreaseAge`; what do you think it does?
+Let's look at another implementation of `handleIncreaseAge`; what do you think it does?

 ~~~jsx
 const handleIncreaseAge = () => {